savonet/blog/_posts/2024-10-11-a-faster-liquidsoap-part-deux.md

 We've had a lot of discussions about how memory is allocated in liquidsoap over the years.
 [One of the most recent one](https://github.com/savonet/liquidsoap/issues/4058) was a great opportunity to realize that it is, in fact, very tricky to actually _measure_ how much memory a process is consuming.

-Here's a rough rundown of how memory is allocated that might explain that a bit more.
+Here's a rough rundown of how memory is allocated that might explain that a bit.

 ### Memory pages